 Accommodations are located on Mabul and Kapalai islands an hour or so away by boat, and permits are required to dive in Sipadan.
 Less than 200 permits are available per day.
 This is a special place that locals are keen to protect at all costs!

 The Best Islands In Singapore

 Although small, the city-state of Singapore is one of the most incredible destinations on the planet.
-While the city is a green oasis, Singapore also has some standout islands to write home about.
+While the city is a green oasis, Singapore also has some of the standout islands in South East Asia.
 If you find yourself in Singapore and are craving a local beach getaway, you can’t go past Sentosa Island and Bintan.

 The Best Islands In Vietnam

-The fascinating country of Vietnam welcomes more and more tourists as the years go on, with 18 million international arrivals touching down in 2019.
+The fascinating country of Vietnam welcomes more and more tourists as the years go on, with millions touching down in recent years.
 Some hit the bustling streets of cities like Ho Chi Minh and Hanoi in the back of a cyclo, fill up on pho and learn about the lengthy history of this beautiful country at its many museums.
-But when the steamy city streets of Vietnam get too overwhelming…there’s the beaches.
+But when the steamy city streets of Vietnam get too overwhelming… there are the beaches.
 And you’ll never want to leave.